 The Tennessee Promise Scholarship Program is administered by the Tennessee Student Assistance Corporation (TSAC) with assistance from local partnering organizations.
 It is funded by the Tennessee Lottery Education fund.
 The scholarship is a last-dollar scholarship, meaning the scholarship will cover eligible tuition and fees not covered by the Federal Pell Grant, a Tennessee Education Lottery Scholarship or the Tennessee Student Assistance Award.
 Jackson State does not determine eligibility for this award.
-For more information, contact TSAC at 1-800-342-1663.
+For more information, contact TSAC at 1-800-342-1663 or at www.tn.gov/collegepays.